 The Music is Lovely!

-The adaptation is flawed and the animation may be dated, and the English cast is just average with some standouts and the Japanese dub is better,, but everyone agrees, whether you love or hate this adaptation, Kenji Kawai's soundrack was gorgeous.
+The adaptation is flawed and the animation may be dated, and the English cast is just average with some standouts and the Japanese dub is better, but everyone agrees, whether you love or hate this adaptation, Kenji Kawai's soundtrack was gorgeous.

-The soundttrack takes a lot from the visual novel and it just sounds lovely.
+The soundtrack takes a lot of songs from the visual novel and it just sounds lovely.
 It's one of the best aspects of the adaptation, and only Yuki Kajura's soundtrack is as memorable in the anime adaptation of Fate/Zero as Kenji Kawai's soundtrack for this series.

 The endings are "Anata ga Ita Mori (あなたがいた森)" by Jyukai (episodes 01-13, 15-23), "Hikari (ヒカリ)" by Jyukai (episode 14), and "Kimi to no Ashita (君との明日)" by Sachi Tainaka (episode 24).

-Even if you hate this adapotation, you should watch it for the soundtrack alone.
+Even if you hate this adaptation, you should watch it for the soundtrack alone.